simonec73/QRiskTree/README.md

 Control Types are purely informative.
 Assigning a specific Control Type doesn't have any effect on the simulations.

+Finally, you can only set the Control Type in the Mitigations panel.
+You cannot set it on the Mitigations shown in any other panel.

 ### [0.4] Auxiliary Mitigations

 Some controls have no direct effect on the residual risk.
 For example, purely Detective controls will only alert you for attacks in progress, but will do nothing about that.
 They are enablers for other controls, namely the Corrective ones.
 As such, they represent just a cost, as the effectiveness is given by the controls they enable.